icelary/kirk/songs.md

 > I took my very last breath and touched the pearly gates
 > And the left are becoming everything that they hate

+## The Senseless Death of Charlie Kirk - by Tennessee Jet

+<iframe frameborder="0" width="315" height="560" src="https://www.youtube.com/embed/TpH3PURvUy4" allow="fullscreen"></iframe>

+Released: September 15, 2025

+> When we murder peaceful dialogue
+> We give birth to bloody war
+> Charlie knew free speech
+> Is worth dying for

 ## Cowards - by Mesus

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/YYDI9LZ4vx4" allow="fullscreen"></iframe>